chaw/r7rs-libs/README.md

 ## SRFIs

 A few SRFIs are implemented here.
-These fill gaps in those SRFIs provided by some implementations, mostly to use all of SLIB.
+These fill gaps in those SRFIs provided by some implementations and support the above libraries.
 Provided SRFIs:

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
-* srfi 42  simply the reference implementation
+* srfi 42  simply the reference implementation (not needed)
+* srfi 59  for Chibi and Kawa
+* srfi 60  for Chibi
 * srfi 63  SLIB's array.scm implemented as a srfi library
-* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test) -- required for all tests with Chibi
+* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test) -- required for running tests with Chibi

 The SRFIs are organised in the 'srfis' folder, by implementation.

-## R7RS Implementations

-The libraries are currently tested on the following R7RS implementations.

-### Kawa

-A script is provided to compile all the files:

-    > sh build-kawa.sh

-These put all the class files into ./bin  (equivalent .bat files provided for windows).

-To make the libraries available for importing, add the ./bin directory to your CLASSPATH.
-Alternatively, package up the class files into a jar file:

-    > cd bin
-    > jar cf r7rs-libs.jar slib srfi

-then include the jar file on your classpath before launching kawa (e.g. in the kawa startup script: bin/kawa).

-### Larceny

-Add this directory to the search path when running programs, e.g.:

-    > larceny -path .:~/r7rs-libs/ -r7rs -program examples/plot1.sps

-### Chibi

-Add this directory to the search path when running programs, e.g.:

-    > chibi-scheme -I ~/r7rs-libs/:~/r7rs-libs/srfis/chibi/ examples/plot1.sps

-### Cyclone

-Cyclone compiles scheme code to self-contained executables.
-It works with some of SLIB currently (there are limitations in number sizes, srfis etc).

-Cyclone requires the library files to be compiled before compiling the programs.

-e.g. to compile the examples/alist.sps program and run it:

-    > cyclone slib/alist.sld
-    > cyclone examples/alist.sps
-    > examples/alist